adambard/learnxinyminutes-docs/assemblyscript.html.markdown

 let f2 = (i: i32): i32 => { return i * i; }
 // "Fat arrow" syntax, braceless means no return keyword needed let f3 = (i: i32): i32 => i * i;

-// Interfaces are structural, anything that has the properties is compliant
-// with the interface
-interface Person {
-  name: string;
-  age: i32;
-  // And of course functions
-  move(): void;
-}

-// Object that implements the "Person" interface
-// Cannot be treated as a Person since it misses the age property let p: Person = { name: "Bobby", move: () => { } };
-// Objects that have the optional property: let validPerson: Person = { name: "Bobby", age: 42, move: () => { } };
-// Is not a person because age is not a number let invalidPerson: Person = { name: "Bobby", age: true };

-// Interfaces can also describe a function type interface SearchFunc {
-  (source: string, subString: string): boolean;
-}
-// Only the parameters' types are important, names are not important. let mySearch: SearchFunc;
-mySearch = function (src: string, sub: string): boolean {
-  return src.search(sub) != -1;
-}

 // Classes - members are public by default class Point {